Kiwi6212/fleet-automation-powershell/README.md

 2. **Standard Suite** (`src/deployment`): Automated deployment of the software baseline (Chrome, VLC, etc.).
 3. **Provisioning** (`src/provisioning`): "Golden Image" preparation script for new workstations.
 4. **Audit** (`src/audit`): AD scanning, connectivity tests, and Chocolatey compliance reporting.

+## 🚀 Installation
+1. Clone this repository.
+2. Configure your domain and server variables in the scripts.
+3. Deploy the installation script via a startup GPO.